Charles Wharton (American football): College football

 While at Penn, Wharton played college football at the guard position for the Penn Quakers football teams from 1893 to 1896.
 During his time with the Quakers, they compiled a 34-game winning streak, including perfect seasons in 1894 (12–0) and 1895 (14–0) and back-to-back national championships.
 He was captain of the 1896 team that compiled a 14–1 record.
 Wharton received first-team All-America honors for three consecutive years, being recognized as an All-American in 1894 by Leslie's Weekly, in 1895 by Walter Camp and Caspar Whitney, and again in 1896 by Walter Camp.

 In the College Football Hall of Fame biography of Wharton, he was called "a blocking dynamo, often taking out entire sides of an enemy line in the style of an axe-swinging Paul Bunyan."

-Later years
+Later life

 Wharton was active in politics, serving in the Delaware Senate from 1914 to 1918 and running unsuccessfully as the Democratic Party's candidate in the 1928 Delaware gubernatorial election.
 He also worked 12 years as Penn's director of field athletics and assistant professor of physical education.
 He resigned his position at Penn in 1931 when he was hired as the head of the University of Delaware's physical education department, a position he held for six years.
 In later years, Wharton served as the executive director of the Delaware Unemployment Compensation Commission.

 Wharton died in 1949 at age 78 at his home in Dover, Delaware.
 In 1963, he was inducted into the College Football Hall of Fame.
 In 1978, he was inducted into the Delaware Sports Hall of Fame.